 Although there is in fact a system behind how I set up the components and variants, it’s only there to create a somewhat coherent whole.
 Unlike with normal design system, you can just take the components, stretch and deform them and (gasp) detach the components to do whatever you please.

 Perhaps I’m taking this idea a bit too far, but by now I made almost 400 components and variants, 170 icons and a bunch of placeholder illustrations.
 It turned out that building components with wobbly lines and uneven corners is a lot of work if they should properly scale with Auto Layout.
 You need 9-slice scaling for that (or at least 3-slice scaling).
 Because it was a stupid amount of work that I’d probably never had done if it weren’t for the lockdowns, I don’t want to keep that all to myself.
 So I’m sharing a free version:

 Please, try it!
 Check out out the map components (scale them!)—I had fun with those in particular.

 And let me know how it works for you (leave comments in the file!)—I’m very curious to learn how well the kit works in (sidenote: I also made a pro version with all components.
-For the same reason I made the free version: the stupid amount of work. ) .
+For the same reason I made the free version: the stupid amount of work.
+Because Figma Community fees are so high, you can get it for less on Gumroad. ) .
 Also let me know below: do you have other tricks to make sketching part of your workflow?